 A wired mouse is usually a wiser investment: they are more responsive and have much more balanced price-quality ratio.
 Only pick a wireless mouse if you need flexibility or simply can’t handle cable clutter.

-It seems as if it were only yesterday when the mice with trackballs were the only ones that were accessible to the public.
-But mice did not lag behind while the rest of the computer technology world evolved and improved.
+It seems as if it were only yesterday when mice with trackballs were the only possible options.
+But mice did not lag while the rest of the computer technology world evolved and improved.

-Today we have two important choices that we need to make when picking a gaming mouse:
+There are two critical aspects to consider when picking a gaming mouse:

 - Laser or optical

 - Wired or wireless

 The latter is what we will be discussing in this article today.
 We will look at the advantages and disadvantages of both wired and wireless mice, as well as which of these is the best suited for gaming.

 Without further ado, let delve right into it.

 How Do They Work?

-Ultimately, there are three ways that a mouse can connect to a computer these days:
+Ultimately, there are three ways a mouse can connect to a computer these days:

 The first two are wired options, while the third one is wireless.

 USB and PS/2

 USB is by far the most popular technology, while the now-dated PS/2 is almost entirely obsolete.
 Few modern motherboards — if any — incorporate a PS/2 port into their design, while adapters are the only way that PS/2 technology still lingers on today.

 As for USB connectivity, you are probably familiar with it since nearly every peripheral uses it today.
 It is backward compatible, meaning that any mouse can be plugged into any USB port.

 Bluetooth is also fully backwards compatible like USB, meaning you don’t need to worry about whether the Bluetooth version used by the mouse and your computer match each other.

 A more important thing to keep into consideration, however, is whether your computer has built-in Bluetooth capabilities.
 Nearly every laptop does, but only the higher-end motherboards come with integrated Bluetooth receivers.

 Wired vs Wireless Gaming Mice – Pros and Cons